InterTribal Youth Residential Enrichment

 Presentations can be scary to some.
 Oral history and storytelling is part of our timeless culture.
 Guest artists will hold workshops to prepare youth in telling their modern story.

-Day5: San Diego State University (SDSU), Barona Indian Reservation We pack up and take a short drive to San Diego State University (SDSU).
+Day 4: San Diego State University (SDSU), San Pasqual/Barona Indian Reservation We pack up and take a short drive to San Diego State University (SDSU).
 We experience the second branch of the California’ State University “CSU” System.
 We note the differences, similarities and advantages.
-SDSU has a new office of cultural diversity and they make a warm welcome for our youth.
 A panel of Native Students and Teachers talk informally with our group and exchange gifts.

 We embark on a Tour of three of San Diego’s 17 Indian reservations for a day of hosted events and visits.
-We stop at the award-winning Barona Cultural Center, where Ipay and Kumeyaay culture is restored.
+We stop at the award-winning Barona Cultural Center or San Pasqual Education Center where Ipay and Kumeyaay culture is restored.
 During a Mock Tribal Youth Council, students take on the role of Tribal Leaders, gaining experience in sovereign decision-making on behalf of the community.

 After lunch, we head to the mountains where the water still flows through Native hands.
 We set up camp at La Jolla Indian Reservation Campground and refresh ourselves in the shaded river.
 Before, sundown, we continue our Music and Writing Seminar.
-Dr. Alan Lechusza joins us fireside with his ensemble for a live performance and discussion.
+Luiseno Leader Chris Devers joins us fireside with his family for storytelling, songs and discussion.

 High up in the San Diego mountains, La Jolla Reservation hosts the perfect location for star gazing and study.
 UCSD Astro-Physist, Adam Burgasser joins us with his telescopes to open up the night to learning and direction.

-Day 6, 7: Northern Malibu Coast/Wishtoyo Village of the Chumash People (TBA) and/or La Jolla Reservation Campground, Indian Health Council, Inc. Clinic, Rincon and Pala Reservation
+Day 5, 6: La Jolla Reservation Campground, Indian Health Council, Inc. Clinic, Rincon and Pala Reservation

 After a light breakfast, Purdue University and local tribal Environmental Protection Agency (EPA) lead us on a walk, observing the subtle importance of the land.